SpocWiki/_public/_index.md

 so that Information can freely be exchanged with this Repository and many other sources.

 ## Wiki-Modules
-To limit the Size of this Repository, individual Sub-Repositories are singled out, which can be cloned and versioned independently.
+To limit the Size of this Repository, large Sub-Repositories are singled out, so you can cloned and version them independently.

 ### xLarge Module
 An important one is the 'xLarge' (eXtra large) Module, dedicated to store 'Attachments', i.e. large, binary Files.
 When mounted directly in Obsidian, this Folder should be marked as the Destination for Attachments.